Overview

 Initiation and Setup

-Setting up the Failure tracking and reporting system involves the following sequence:
+Setting up the Failure Tracking and Reporting system involves three main steps:

-- Assigning the workflows to the appropriate assets/asset groups in (Maintenance Metrics section in Asset Profiles)
+Attach the workflows to the correct assets or asset groups using the Maintenance Metrics section in Asset Profiles.

 The Four Core Components - The Raw Data